 - a.
-The permittee may apply for a testing frequency reduction upon the successful completion of the first four consecutive quarters of testing for Ceriodaphnia dubia, with no lethal or sub-lethal effects demonstrated at or below the critical dilution.
-If granted, the monitoring frequency for that test species may be reduced to once per year. - b.
+The permittee may apply for a testing frequency reduction upon the successful completion of the first four consecutive quarters of testing for a test species, with no lethal or sub-lethal effects demonstrated at or below the critical dilution.
+If granted, the monitoring frequency for that test species may be reduced to not less than once per year for the less sensitive species (usually the vertebrate species) and not less than twice per year for the more sensitive test species (usually the invertebrate species). - b.
 Certification The permittee must certify in writing that no test failures have occurred and that all tests meet all test acceptability criteria above.
 In addition, the permittee must provide a list with each test performed including test initiation date, species, and NOECs.
 Upon review and acceptance of this information, the agency will issue a letter of confirmation of the monitoring frequency reduction.
-A copy of the letter will be forwarded to the agency's compliance section to update the permit reporting requirements. - c.
+A copy of the letter will be forwarded to the agency's compliance section to update the permit reporting requirements.

+- c.
 Failures If any test demonstrates lethal or sub-lethal effects at or below the critical dilution at any time during the life of this permit, three monthly retests are required.
-If a frequency reduction had been granted, the monitoring frequency for the affected test species reverts to once per quarter until the permit is re-issued.
+If a frequency reduction had been granted, the monitoring frequency for the affected test species reverts to once per quarter until the permit is re-issued. - d.
+This monitoring frequency reduction applies only until the expiration date of this permit, at which time the monitoring frequency for both test species reverts to once per quarter until the permit is re-issued.